 Turning the wastebasket into a light was just about as easy as painting it.
 I flipped the wastebasket upside down and carefully drilled a 1/4″ hole directly in the center.
 This would be for the light cord.

 I bought a couple of light kits for this project.
-This one with only a 36″ cord was too short for my 9 ft. ceilings.
+The first one I found with only a 36″ cord was too short for my 9 ft. ceilings.
 I wanted the light to rest about 30″ above a table.
 I ended up using a different pendant light kit with a 50″ cord.

 To get the shade over the light kit, I removed the cord from the canopy that comes with the kit.
 Then, I carefully threaded the cord through the drilled hole from the inside of the wastebasket.
 I pulled the cord all the way through until the socket was touching the basket.